List of I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too characters: Yūya's familiars

-A young Mōju boar from the other world who joins Yūya as his second familiar.
+A young Meng Huai boar from the other world who joins Yūya as his second familiar.
 A naturally born protector of his homeworld alongside the Saints, Akatsuki lacks fighting power but has the ability to create a healing aura.
 Like Ōma and Don, he later gains the ability to change to giant size, which also enhances the potency of his aura accordingly.
 Yūya has named him for his red fur, which reminds him of the scarlet hue of the sky just before dawn.